Cambridge movement (civil rights)

-The Cambridge movement was an American social movement in Dorchester County, Maryland, led by Gloria Richardson and the Cambridge Nonviolent Action Committee.
-Protests continued from late 1961 to the summer of 1964.
-The movement led to the desegregation of all schools, recreational areas, and hospitals in Maryland and the longest period of martial law within the United States since 1877.
+The Cambridge movement was an American social movement in Dorchester County, Maryland that was active from 1961 to 1964 as part of the civil rights movement.
+It was led by Gloria Richardson and the Cambridge Nonviolent Action Committee as a series of protests, which the governor J. Millard Tawes fought by declaring martial law, the longest period in the country since 1877.
+The movement led to the desegregation of all schools, recreational areas, and hospitals in Maryland.
 Many cite it as the birth of the Black Power movement.

 Background

 Black residents of Cambridge had the right to vote, but they were still discriminated against and lacked economic opportunities.
 Their homes lacked plumbing, with some even living in "chicken shacks".
 Since the local hospitals were segregated and only served white people, Black residents had to drive two hours to Baltimore for medical care.
 They experienced the highest rates of unemployment.
 The Black unemployment rate was four times higher than that of whites.
 The only two local factories, both defense contractors, had agreed not to hire any Black workers, provided that the whites agreed not to unionize.
 All venues of entertainment, churches, cafes, and schools were segregated.
 Black schools received half as much funding as white schools.
 Even though a third of Cambridge's residents were Black, there were only three Black police officers.
 These officers were not permitted to patrol white neighborhoods or arrest white individuals.